MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 ms.author: monaberdugo
 ms.reviewer: NimrodShalit
 ms.topic: tutorial
-ms.date: 07/03/2023
+ms.date: 07/10/2023
 ---

 # Tutorial: Application lifecycle management in Fabric

-This tutorial will take you through the whole process of loading data into your workspace, editing it etc.
+This tutorial takes you through the whole process of loading data into your workspace, editing it etc.
-If you already have a workspace with data, you can skip to [step 3](#step-3-create-pipeline).
+If you already have a workspace with data, you can skip to [step 3](#step-3-create-a-deployment-pipeline).

 Let’s get started!